broesie/beautiful-jekyll/tutorials/hass/tasker_integration/voice_commands.md

 ### Step 1: Check your global variables

-See the file configuration, how to setup the global variables.
-This is explained here: https://github.com/broesie/Home-Assistant/blob/master/Tutorials/Tasker/Setting_Global_Variables.md
+Be sure before you start, that you have setup your tasker correctly, by creating global variables.
+See also how to:[configure Tasker for Home Assistant](https://broesie.github.io/tutorials/hass/tasker_integration/set_global_vars)

 ### Step 2: Check your tasks to control your devices
 In previous tutorials, was explained how to create seperate tasks to control your devices in Tasker.